 The first phase of the eHSA programme consisted of four in-depth horizontal studies that examined the governance, regulatory aspects, interoperability, and sustainability of eHealth services.
 These studies have addressed critical success factors – setting solid foundations for the development of sustainable eHealth and telemedicine services across SSA.

 The programme was managed by ESA, with funding from the European Union – Africa Infrastructure Trust Fund and the Government of Luxembourg through the Luxembourg Agency for Development Cooperation.
 The studies were completed in December 2014 and have resulted in the analysis and ranking of SSA countries in terms of their readiness to deploy eHealth services.
-During the course of the studies, a total of 50 project opportunities across 23 countries were identified.
-These projects will be presented to the PFG in order to identify potential financiers for the second phase of the eHSA programme.

 Follow this link to find a detailed description of the project on the European Space Agency website.